-Call for Papers: Amsterdam Symposium on the History of Food 2019
+Call for papers: Amsterdam Symposium on the History of Food 2020

-This year’s Symposium encourages scholars from all relevant fields of research to explore the continuing relevance of the links between (post)colonial studies and food history.
+The Symposium encourages scholars from all relevant fields of research to explore the continuing relevance of the interconnectedness of food history and environmental history.
 We invite abstracts for papers covering any topic related to the study of this theme including, but not limited to, the following:

 Guidelines Paper Proposals

-The symposium program consists of plenary keynote lectures, paper presentations and panel discussions.
-If you are interested in presenting a paper at the symposium, please submit an abstract before 5 March 2019.
+The symposium program consists of a keynote lecture, paper presentations and panel discussions.
+If you are interested in presenting a paper at the symposium, please submit an abstract before 1 April 2020.
 Please expect to be presenting to an audience of up to 200 people, including academic as well as professional participants.
 The symposium language is English.
 Presenters of accepted papers are asked to speak 20 minutes as lively and engaging as possible, followed by a discussion with the panel and the audience under the supervision of a session chair.

 Applications should include: